roozman/quizGameGo/readme.md

 ## Overview

-The service provides user authentication (registration and login) and will eventually handle game logic, including categories, difficulty levels, and scoring.
-Currently, it manages user accounts with phone numbers and passwords.
+The service supports user registration and login.

+Passwords are hashed with bcrypt.

+Successful login returns a JWT.

+Game logic will be added later.

 ---

 ## Features

-- **User Registration** – create an account with name, phone number, and password.
+- **User Registration** – create an account with a name, phone number, and password.
-- **User Login** – authenticate using phone number and password (MD5 hashed, to be improved).
+- **User Login** – authenticate with a phone number and password.
+- **Password Security** – hash passwords with bcrypt.
+- **JWT Authentication** – issue a token after successful login.
-- **Health Check** – simple endpoint to verify service availability.
+- **Health Check** – verify service availability.
-- **Database** – MySQL containerized via Docker Compose.
+- **Database** – run MySQL with Docker Compose.
-- **Modular architecture** – separates HTTP handlers, business logic (service layer), and data persistence (repository pattern).
+- **Modular Architecture** – separate handlers, services, and repositories.

 ---